AsifAliR/asif-alation/README.md

 In PuTTYgen -> Generate -> Save public key (in local machine)-> Save private key (in local machine).

-Keep these keys in a local machine, we will be using this later.
+Keep these keys in a local machine, we will use this later.

 ## Steps: